ttopper/CPSC128/docs/M06_Functions/03-writing-functions-is_even.md

 You may wonder looking at the code above what we have gained.
 After all we have removed `num%2 == 0` from an `if` test and replaced it with 5 lines of code — this hardly seems simpler!
-What you can't see in the example above (but will a few examples in the future) is that this new function can be reused easily in other programs.
+What you can't see in the example above (but will a few examples into the future) is that this new function can be reused easily in other programs.

-This speaks to why the names of the parameter do not need to be the same in the function and the program — if they did the function could not be easily reused!
+This speaks to why the names of the parameters do not need to be the same in the function and the program — if they did the function could not be easily reused!
 Imagine if the built-in square root function could only be used if the variable it was passed was named `x`.
 That's not very reusable.

-Instead the name in the function definition line is *aliased* to the value named in the call to the function.
+Instead the name in the function definition line is _aliased_ to the value named in the call to the function.
 We can picture memory looking like this before the function is called,